roshangautam/shazam/README.md

 4. A Sample Plugins project which is also wired to the solution using packageMap file
 5. A Sample .net core 3.1 Azure Function
 6. A Sample CRM Package to install the Sample solution with pre and post deployment steps
+7. A Sample github action to publish crm pacakge, solutions and azure functions

 ## Getting Started